 Foods to Eat and Foods to Avоіd While Wеаrіng Braces

 Eating with Braces can be complicated.
-The irony of braces is that they help and hurt the teeth at the same: They help because they correct serious alignment problems, but they also hurt, because they make it harder to practice your oral health routine a bit more.
+The irony of braces is that they help and hurt the teeth at the same time: They help because they correct serious alignment problems.
+They also hurt, because they make it harder to practice your oral health routine a bit more.
 Brushing and flossing are more difficult, and you should be more aware of what you eat and drink.
 There are certain foods to eat with braces and certain foods to avoid with braces, and it is very important to know which one is which.

 When it comes to things to eat, avoid anything that could stick to your braces or get stuck behind the wires.
 Many foods are OK to eat with braces.
 In general, you will want foods that are softer in texture, especially for the period right after having your new braces tightened.